Get a free consultation

 If you don’t know the detail, say you’ll follow up, then do.
 Investors appreciate leaders who listen, think and respond honestly.
 Be ready to address questions about fundamental analysis, market trends or how your stock prices might react to actual results.

-You should practise your Q&A as much, if not more than the rest of your earnings call.
+What we find is that the best teams practise Q&A as much, if not more than the rest of the earnings call.

 7. Develop a confident voice